lykmapipo/sails-hook-validation/README.md

 - `update()`
 - and other static model method that invoke `Model.validate()`.

-If there is any validation error or database errors `sails-hook-validation` will put your custom errors message in `error.Errors` of the error object returned by those methods in your `callback` or `promise catch`.
+If there is any *validation or database errors* `sails-hook-validation` will put your custom errors message in `error.Errors` of the error object returned by those methods in your `callback` or `promise catch`.
 ```js
 //anywhere in your codes if
 //you invoke